Etsy vs Your Own Website: Which Is Better for Makers?

 - You are scaling past the point where Etsy fees are eating meaningfully into your margins

-This is the approach most successful makers eventually arrive at.
 Etsy for discovery, your own store for retention and brand building.
 Use Etsy to get found by new buyers, then direct those buyers to your own store for future purchases.
-Include a card in every Etsy package with your store URL, offer an exclusive product or discount only available through your own site, and build your email list from every sale you make.
+Include a card in every Etsy package with your store URL and an exclusive offer only available through your own site.
+Build your email list from every sale you make anywhere.

-Over time, the balance naturally shifts toward your own store as your audience grows and your repeat customer base strengthens.
+Over time, the balance naturally shifts toward your own store as your audience grows, your repeat customer base strengthens, and Etsy's share of your revenue shrinks from 80% to 40% to 20%.
+That's the trajectory most makers who build lasting businesses follow.

 How to Set Up Your Own Maker Store